Hungarian Defence Forces: World War I

-Mid-twentieth century
+Interwar period

 On 9 August 1919, Admiral Miklós Horthy united various anti-communist military units into an 80,000-strong National Army (Nemzeti Hadsereg).
 On 1 January 1922, the National Army was once again redesignated the Royal Hungarian Army.

 During the 1930s and early 1940s, Hungary was preoccupied with the regaining the vast territories and huge amount of population lost in the Trianon peace treaty at Versailles in 1920.
 This required strong armed forces to defeat the neighbouring states and this was something Hungary could not afford.
 Instead, the Hungarian Regent, Admiral Miklós Horthy, made an alliance with Nazi Germany.
 In exchange for this alliance and via the First and Second Vienna Awards, Hungary received back parts of its lost territories from Yugoslavia, Romania, and Czechoslovakia.
 Hungary was to pay dearly during and after World War II for these temporary gains.

 On 5 March 1938, Prime Minister Kálmán Darányi announced a rearmament program (the so-called Győr Programme, named after the city where it was announced to the public).
 Starting 1 October, the armed forces established a five-year expansion plan with Huba I-III revised orders of battle.
 Conscription was introduced on a national basis in 1939.
 The peacetime strength of the Royal Hungarian Army grew to 80,000 men organized into seven corps commands.

-In March 1939, Hungary launched an invasion of the newly formed Slovak Republic.
-Both the Royal Hungarian Army and the Royal Hungarian Air Force fought in the brief Slovak-Hungarian War.
-This invasion was launched to reclaim a part of the Slovakian territory lost after World War I.
+During the interwar period, Hungary first sought to recover through peaceful means the territories lost after World War I in order to restore its historical borders and reunite significant Hungarian populations living beyond its frontiers with the mother country.
+In 1938, under the First Vienna Award, Hungary regained parts of former Hungarian territories from Czechoslovakia that had predominantly Hungarian populations and had been lost under the Treaty of Trianon in 1920.
+In March 1939, Hungary occupied and annexed Subcarpathia following the collapse of the Second Czechoslovak Republic.
+Later that month, Hungary launched an invasion from Subcarpathia into the eastern part of the newly established First Slovak Republic, seeking to recover additional territory and shift the border farther west.
+The ensuing Hungarian–Slovak War was a brief conflict in which both the Royal Hungarian Army and the Royal Hungarian Air Force took part.

 On 1 March 1940, Hungary organized its ground forces into three field armies.
 The Royal Hungarian Army fielded the Hungarian First Army, the Hungarian Second Army, and the Hungarian Third Army.
 With the exception of the independent "Fast Moving Army Corps" (Gyorshadtest), all three Hungarian field armies were initially relegated to defensive and occupation duties within the regained Hungarian territories.